AHMED-GAMAL-AG/BST-Dictionary-App/README.md

 # BST-Dictionary-App
-A dictionary app that translate from English to five different languages using linked list binary search tree to search text files containing the word and its meaning
+A dictionary app that translate from English to five different languages using linked list binary search tree to search text files (a dictionary) containing the word and its meaning
 # Screenshots
 **Main menue**